 The full mouth reconstruction process always starts with a thorough evaluation of a patient’s current dental health, medical history, areas of concern, and treatment goals for a complete assessment.
 An oral examination, as well as diagnostic imaging of the jaw and dental structures, typically reveals the full scope of the patient’s dental health needs.

 The way treatment is provided varies widely from patient to patient, but generally speaking, full mouth reconstruction usually begins with treatments aimed at eliminating disease and decay to create a healthy foundation for the dental procedures that follow.
 Once oral health has been sufficiently improved and stabilized, reconstruction and restoration of the dental structures typically follows.
 Final restorations are custom-designed to create results that are durable, functional, and natural-looking, whether the patient is receiving dental crowns, porcelain veneers, dental implant crowns, bridges, or implant dentures.
 The dental lab we work with creates each restoration to our specifications and sends the final product back to our practice when ready.
 Once received, the final restorations are fitted, adjusted if necessary, and placed.
-Drs.
-Clay and Jeffrey Weisberg are careful to ensure the patient has a proper bite to protect the new dental work and prevent jaw pain.
+Our dentists are careful to ensure the patient has a proper bite to protect the new dental work and prevent jaw pain.

 When full mouth reconstruction is complete, patients smiles are utterly transformed.
 They can enjoy a stronger, healthier, more beautiful smile that is designed to be long-lasting.
 With proper daily hygiene and regularly scheduled twice-yearly dental visits, the results of a full mouth reconstruction should be easy to maintain.
 To see before-and-after photos of our full mouth reconstruction patients, we invite you to browse through our smile gallery in the right hand margin of this page.